sigcsets/sigcse2022/_authors/affiliated.md

 If the event will be held in person, the standard room setup consists of a screen, projector, and microphone.
 There will be a charge for any A/V items that you request beyond the standard A/V set.
 You will be provided with an online portal to order and pay for those items.

 ### Registration
-Registration for the event must be handled by the Affiliated Event organizers and will not be handled by the SIGCSE registration system.
+Registration for the event must be handled by the Affiliated Event organizers and will not be handled by the SIGCSE TS registration system.